 Relative to SO2, PM and VOC, this BACT analysis did not identify any more stringent control technologies that could impact compression turbine design.

-It also should be noted that NOx and GHG BACT determinations made for the compressor turbine driver option cannot be extended to other potential driver selections or options.
+The BACT determination for GHGs did not incorporate the most stringent and feasible control option.
+The most stringent control option was eliminated in the analysis based on technical feasibility and/or cost-effectiveness.
+It also should be noted that GHG BACT determinations made for the compressor turbine driver option cannot be extended to other potential driver selections or options.
 BACT is always a case-by-case analysis and the conclusions will vary based on design and other site-specific considerations.

 Power Generation Turbines